ibm-cloud-docs/vpc/cn-limitations-known-issues.md

 {: #known-issues-cluster-networks}

 - The new instance profiles are expected to take about 20 minutes to start.
 - When [creating an instance](/apidocs/vpc/latest#create-instance) using the API, the `instance.create` Activity Tracker event will be missing if you specify the `cluster_network_attachments` property.
-If you want to avoid this, you can [create instance cluster network attachments](/apidocs/vpc/latest#create-instance-cluster-network-attachment) separately.
+If you want to avoid this, you can [create cluster network attachments](/apidocs/vpc/latest#create-cluster-network-attachment) separately.

 ## Limitations
 {: #limitations-cluster-networks}